 What boundaries have you already marked?
 Are they being violated?
 Why?
 And how often?

 And how do you respond when these boundaries are respected or ignored?
-You can't really engage in setting limits in your marriage until you unpack the boundaries (or lack of boundaries) that are already in place.
+You can’t really establish limits in your marriage until you unpack the boundaries (or lack of boundaries) already in place.

 2. Forgiveness vs. consequences?

 I believe in forgiveness and forbearance.
-But there can be a palpable difference between patience and tolerance on the one hand, and an utter lack of consequences on the other.
+However, there can be a palpable difference between patience and tolerance on the one hand and an utter lack of consequences on the other.

 Chronic knee-jerk forgiveness injures both spouses in a marriage.
 In the case of abuse, the act of serial forgiveness may become a silent sanction for their partner’s toxic behavior.